cbtham/botsays/README.md

     _Creating a new Azure Bot Service_

-1. Enter a name such as "qnafactbot" (without quotation marks) into the **App name** box. *This name must be unique within Azure, so make sure a green check mark appears next to it.* Make sure **Create new** is selected under **Resource Group** and enter the resource-group name "BotsResourceGroup" (again, without quotation marks).
+1. Enter a name of your choice such as "qnafactbot" (without quotation marks) into the **App name** box. *This name must be unique within Azure, so make sure a green check mark appears next to it.* Make sure **Create new** is selected under **Resource Group** and enter the resource-group name "BotsResourceGroup" (again, without quotation marks).
 Then select the location nearest you and click **Create**.

     ![Configuring a new Azure Bot Service](Images/portal-create-new-bot-service.png)